vendia/examples/share/eventbridge-to-share/README.md

 # Deploying the Serverless Application

-The default serverless application deploys a [AWS EventBridge](https://aws.amazon.com/eventbridge/) bus with a rule to .
+The default serverless application deploys a [AWS EventBridge](https://aws.amazon.com/eventbridge/) bus with a rule to trigger a Lambda function when a new order is added from a fictitious source application, consignee.orderapp.

-You will need to provide a SSH public key when deploying the application.
-If you do not have a SSH keypair, or would like to create one specifically for this example, please use the [ssh-keygen command](https://man7.org/linux/man-pages/man1/ssh-keygen.1.html) to create it.

 ## Build